shreyaspareek01/odin-recipes/README.md

 # odin-recipes

-This is a basic recipe website i made using HTML5.
+This is a basic recipe website i made using HTML5 and CSS3.